rmjarvis/TreeCorr/docs/guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For even more control over the calculation, you can break up the steps in the `process <GGCorrelation.process>` functions.
+For even more control over the calculation, you can break up the steps in the `process <Corr2.process>` functions.
 There are typically three steps:

 1. Calculate the variance of the field as needed (i.e. for anything but NN correlations).
 2. Accumulate the correlations into the bins for each auto-correlation and cross-correlation desired.